-ADC modeled its program after a similar one in the Missouri prison system, which recently adopted out its 500th dog.
-In August, a four-person team representing ADC traveled to Missouri to see first-hand how that program operates and get ideas on how to implement a successful program in Arkansas.
-The group included Board of Corrections Vice Chair Mary Parker, ADC Assistant Director Dina Tyler, ADC Communications Administrator Shea Wilson and Renie Rule, University of Arkansas for Medical Sciences executive director of development.
+ADC modeled its program after a similar one in the Missouri prison system.
+In August 2011, a four-person team representing ADC traveled to Missouri to see first-hand how that program operates and get ideas on how to implement a successful program in Arkansas.
+The group included Board of Corrections Vice Chair Mary Parker, former ADC Assistant Director Dina Tyler, ADC Public Information Officer Shea Wilson and Renie Rule, University of Arkansas for Medical Sciences executive director of development.

 Rule has been instrumental in developing Arkansas’ program and is its founding patron.
-Without her generous personal donation, the program could not have started at this time.
+Without her generous personal donation, the program could not have started when it did.

-Paws in Prison will be supported by private donations and the sale of recyclables.
+Paws in Prison is supported by private donations and the sale of recyclables.
 You can donate online or mail your donation to Paws in Prison, c/o Arkansas Department of Correction, PO Box 8707, Pine Bluff, AR 71611.
 There is no state budget for the program.

-Paws in Prison is a non-profit program of the Arkansas Department of Correction, supported only by private donations.
+Paws in Prison is a non-profit program of the Arkansas Department of Correction.
 Make your tax-deductible donations today and save the lives of dogs.
 Thanks!